This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Surgery is not an option for every child, and it is important to try medications and therapies before resorting to surgery.

 General anesthesia can put a child at risk for breathing difficulties, infections, bleeding, or even having a condition worsen.
-Parents and doctors must discuss potential surgical options and come to a decision that balances the risks and benefits, and that makes sense for the child’s health and well-being.
+Parents and doctors must discuss potential surgical options and decide if the benefits outweigh the risks and if the procedure makes sense for the child’s health and well-being.

 Several common types of orthopedic surgical procedures are used to treat children with CP: